Push-Up Progression (12 Week Guide)

 Women setting up for an incline push up in a high plank during an elevated push up progression guide.

-By following the 12-week program outlined below, you’ll work to increase the volume of repetitions you can perform as you gradually find increasingly lower surfaces to place your hands on.
+By following the 12-week program outlined below, you’ll work to increase the volume of repetitions you can perform as you gradually find lower surfaces to place your hands on.

 Women doing elevated push ups from an incline with hands slightly wider than shoulder width distance apart.
 Push up progressions program | Push ups

 1. Stand in front of your bench.
-The higher the surface, the easier the push up will be.
+The higher the surface, the easier the push-up will be.

 2. Plant your hands on the bench and step back into a high plank position.
 Shoulders are stacked over wrists, neutral spine.